Trey Lorenz: Biography

 Lorenz's second album, Mr. Mista, was released on September 16, 2006.
 Among the songs on the new album is "See You Sometime", a song Lorenz sang during the Charmbracelet World Tour.
 Lorenz launched his second album during the time he was prominently featured in Carey's 2006 The Adventures of Mimi Tour, doing background vocals and singing three songs, "Never Too Much", "A House Is Not a Home" and "Crazy".

 Lorenz appeared on Jessica Simpson's 2010 PBS Christmas Special, singing a duet version "O Holy Night" with her.
-In 2014, he accompanied Carey on her The Elusive Chanteuse Show concert tour from October 4 to November 16.
+In 2014, he accompanied Carey on her The Elusive Chanteuse Show concert tour from October 4 to November 16, and also in her 2018 shows, in her Caution World Tour and in her residencies "The Butterfly Returns" (2018-2020) and "The Celebration Of Mimi" (2024-2025).

+In 2024, he released a single called "Magic" and he performed it on GMA.
+In 2025 he released "Makes Me Wanna Dance".